 The standard add and drop dates for UTSC (as published in the UTSC Calendar) will also apply to your Centennial College courses.
 Instructors for Centennial College courses will follow the standard practice in UTSC courses and return at least one item of graded term work to you prior to the drop date.
 The standard UTSC fee refund schedules will also apply to Centennial College courses.
-Once you have dropped a course on ROSI, you should also confirm this with the Administrative Coordinator via e-mail.
+Once you have dropped a course on ACORN, you should also confirm this with the Joint Programs Coordinator via e-mail.

 The UTSC Financial Aid Office (S303) will administer all financial aid matters.
 You should not apply for financial aid at Centennial College.

 You are still eligible to continue in your program courses and electives while on program probation, but if you receive a grade of less than 60% on your second attempt at the Centennial course for which this standard is required, you will be ineligible to remain in the program.
 Also, if your CGPA falls below a 2.0 you may be removed from the program.
 If you become ineligible to continue in the joint program, but are still eligible to continue your studies at UTSC under the regulations for Academic Standing, you may pursue degree studies at UTSC with any alternate program or programs that you are qualified to enter.

 Staff members of each institution (UTSC or Centennial) are governed by the nonacademic policies of their home institution whenever they are on the premises of that institution or are carrying out an activity or business that is related to that institution.
 Students of each institution are in general governed by the nonacademic policies of their home institution.
 However, students in the joint programs, although registered at the University, also enjoy all of the rights and privileges of Centennial students.
 Accordingly, when they are on the premises of the University, they are governed by the nonacademic policies of the University, and when they are on the premises of Centennial College, they are governed by the nonacademic policies of the College.
 Students or staff who have concerns or complaints about the conduct of any person in the context of participation in a joint program should seek assistance from one of the offices listed below, depending on the nature and circumstances of the complaint.
 This office will assist the complainant in determining which institution has jurisdiction over the complaint, depending on the affiliation of the respondent as specified below.
 The office will also ensure that the complainant has access to the relevant policy, and to the relevant office in the appropriate institution.
 Where the complaint is made against an employee of Centennial College, that complaint is dealt with under Centennial College policies and procedures.
 Where the complaint is made against an employee of the University of Toronto, that complaint is dealt with under the relevant non-academic policy of the University.
 Where the complaint is made against a student enrolled in a joint program while that student is on the premises of the College, or against a Centennial College student, that complaint is dealt with under Centennial College policies and procedures.
 Where the complaint is made against a student enrolled in a joint program while that student is on the premises of the University, or against a student of the University who is in another program, that complaint is dealt with under the relevant non-academic policy of the University.
 Key Contacts University of Toronto Office of Race Relations & Anti-racism Initiatives (handles complaints about conduct based on race, creed, colour, ethnicity, ancestry, citizenship, place and country of origin) 416-978-1259 Sexual Harassment Office (handles complaints about conduct based on sex & sexual orientation) 416-978-3908 Community Safety Office (handles complaints about threats to personal safety) 416-978-1485 The following offices do not handle complaints but can act as resources: Status of Women Officer 416-978-2196 LGBTQ Programs & Resources 416-946-5624 Centennial College College Dispute Resolution Officer Rm.
 334-D, HP Science and Technology Centre (Ellesmere-Morningside Campus) 416-289-5000 ext.
 8111 or ext.
 2035 Chief Advisor, Director--Office of Human Rights Rm.
 C222, Progress Campus 416-289-5000 ext.
 2464 Centennial College Safety and Security Office Rm.
 234, HP Science and Technology Centre (Ellesmere-Morningside Campus) 416 289-5000 ext.
 5340 Emergency HelpLine 416-439-HELP (4357)

 As a UTSC student, you are bound by the University of Toronto Code of Student Conduct and the Code of Behaviour on Academic Matters (see the UTSC calendar).
 While enrolled in Centennial courses, you are also bound by the Centennial College Code of Student Conduct.
-An academic offence committed in a course taught by Centennial may result in disciplinary action by both UTSC and Centennial College.
+An academic offense committed in a course taught by Centennial may result in disciplinary action by both UTSC and Centennial College.